 Before we get back to the Nancy Pelosi soundbites, one little interesting story here.

-This is a column by John McIntyre that I found out real clear politics.
+This is a columnist by John McIntyre, a column by John McIntyre, and I found a real clear politics.

 And it's just the first two paragraphs are all that are necessary here to share with you.

-Of course, any handicapping and potential 08 battlefields will be seriously impacted by who the candidates are.
+Of course, any handicapping of potential 08 battlefields will be seriously impacted by who the candidates are.

 But as a general statement, Democrats are going to be looking to put the southwest states of Nevada, Colorado, Arizona, New Mexico into play.